 4. Bone-In Meat Adds Flavour

 There is an old saying that says ”the nearer the bone, the sweeter the meat”.
-Not only do bones add nutritional value, but they add a ton of flavour in the cooking process as well!
-Bones are surrounded by fat, so as the bone heats the marrow its juices penetrate the meat and add a depth of flavour that does not exist with a boneless cut.
-Although bone-in cuts may take slightly longer to cook, it is well worth the wait as it creates a more succulent, flavourful and juicy cut of meat.
+Not only do bones add nutritional value, but they add a ton of flavor to the cooking process as well!
+Bones are surrounded by fat, so as the bone heats the marrow its juices penetrate the meat and add a depth of flavor that does not exist with a boneless cut.
+Although bone-in cuts may take slightly longer to cook, it is well worth the wait as it creates a more succulent, flavourful, and juicy cut of meat.

 5. Bone-In Meat Saves Money

 A final and important benefit of bone-in meat is that, compared to boneless cuts, they are often less expensive, so opting for bone-in cuts can help maximize nutrition while minimizing costs.
 Because many people see bones as a nuisance, they will pay more for boneless cuts, which increases their price but helps to keep the cost of the bone-in cuts down.
 Therefore, opting for bone-in chicken thighs, chicken breasts, steak, and pork can help to provide more bang for your buck.